CodingAvenue/codestop-course-php-oop/content/ObjectsAndReferences/ObjectsAndReferences.q.md

 /// type=CR, id=a85d5e58-bb3c-46f7-8633-c4be555054f8, answer=[tests/ObjectsAndReferences/a85d5e58-bb3c-46f7-8633-c4be555054f8]

 Given the initial program implementation below, add a code that creates a reference to a certain class instance.
-On line 18, add a statement that creates an instance of the `Animal` class and assigns it to the variable `$animalA`.
-Add another statement that assigns `$animalA` to `$animalB`.
-Next, add the statement `$animalB->display();` on line 20.
-On line 21, add a statement that sets the variable `$animalC` an alias of the variable `$animalA`.
-Then, add another statement `$animalC->display();` on line 22.
-On line 23, add a statement that creates an instance of the `Mammal` class and assigns it to the variable `$animalA`.
-On line 24, add the statement `$animalC->display();`.
+On line 18, add a statement that creates an instance of the `Animal` class and assigns it to the variable `$animal`.
+Add another statement that assigns `$animal` to `$animalRef`.
+Next, add the statement `$animalRef->display();` on line 20.
+On line 21, add a statement that sets the variable `$anotherAnimalRef` an alias of the variable `$animal`.
+Then, add another statement `$anotherAnimalRef->display();` on line 22.
+On line 23, add a statement that creates an instance of the `Mammal` class and assigns it to the variable `$animal`.
+On line 24, add the statement `$anotherAnimalRef->display();`.
 Run the program to view the result.

 ```php
 <?php